bknowles/zero-to-cloud/slides/lessons/01_slide.md

 1. Family vs. Job, Value of Networking, & Rule of Three
 1. More Value of Communities & Preparing to Speak/Teach
 1. Location & Localization vs. Culturation & Distance
-1. If You Don't Have the Proof, It Doesn't Exist
+1. If You Don't Have the Proof, "It" Doesn't Exist
 1. Choose Your Employers and Co-Workers Wisely

-.notes: 30 seconds -- Ideally, the people you work for should be the kind of people you would want as friends even if you weren't working there.
+.notes 30 seconds -- Ideally, the people you work for should be the kind of people you would want as friends even if you weren't working there.
 And the same for your co-workers.
-Ideally, they would use your LinkedIn profile as an example to their headhunters of the kind of people they want to see more of.
+If you're in a position to hire people, think about the kind of people you would want to have with you if you were locked in an elevator with them for 24 hours -- focus on acquiring the right talent with the right personalities and approaches to problem solving.